joaompinto/pypaskel/README.md

 ## Introduction

-This repository
-This repositoy is aimed t
-should be usefull for those already familiar with the Python programming language and Git for source version control

-Once you learn the fundamentals of Python programming and GitHub
+This repository provides a template for developing a new python package, the templates contains integration for some best practices for quality control & code validation.

 ## Features